The 10 Simplest Website Tweaks for Designers to Get More Clients

 - Change your page title from your name or portfolio to what/where/who or in other words [offer city - name], example: “Graphic Design Atlanta – John Doe”, use descriptive titles for each page

-- Use CSS or image replacement like sIFR, Flir and typeface.js for navigation, headlines and links instead of pure Flash or images
+- Use CSS and Typekit or Google Webfonts not heavy image replacement like sIFR, Flir and typeface.js for font replacement

 - Rename your navigation links from works, portfolio etc. to web design, print design, logo design etc. Use your name instead of about me